Things to do

 Fisheries regulations apply—information on bag and size limits, restricted species and seasonal closures is available from Fisheries Queensland.

 Spotlighting at Princess Hills can be very rewarding.
-Three species of glider are seen in the park—squirrel, yellow-bellied and sugar gliders.
+Three species of glider are seen in the park—squirrel, greater and sugar gliders.
 Commonly observed birds include—southern boobook and barn owls, Papuan and tawny frogmouths and spotted nightjar.

 When spotlighting remember to: